active-place

 The monastery and the Church of St. Jilji

-Just past the gate, we find ourselves next to a set of buildings that make up the Gothic Augustinian Monastery and the Church of St. Jiljí and the Blessed Virgin Mary the Queen.
-The monastery was founded in 1367 and greatly contributed to the development of education and arts in southern Bohemia. http://www.visittrebon.cz/en/trebon-places-of-interest/21/
+Just beyond the gate, we find ourselves beside a stunning collection of buildings: the Gothic Augustinian Monastery and the Church of St. Jiljí and the Blessed Virgin Mary the Queen.
+Established in 1367, this monastery has played a pivotal role in nu

 unLiked